Kuwait Tower [OKKK_TWR]

 Example:

-TWR Controller: "KAC501, behind the landing Qatari A320, via W1, line up and wait RWY33L, behind."
+Tower Controller: "KAC501, Behind landing Qatar Airways A320, via W1, line up and wait Runway 33L, behind."

 Vitally Important